 Next, let’s look at going slightly bigger in the form of a 285/70/17

-So you’ve decided to take the plunge and fit 285/70/17 tires on your 5th gen 4-Runner.
-This size definitely makes the tires pop a bit and adds a nice aggressive look to the vehicle.
+So you’ve decided to take the plunge and fit 285/70/17 tires on your 5th-generation 4-Runner.
+This tire size definitely makes the tires stand out nicely which adds a nice aggressive look to the vehicle.
 It’s basically a 33-inch tire.

 The below video is a clear explanation and demonstration as to what is required to make the 285/70/17 tires fit nicely without scrubbing.